 This is the biggest decision individuals have to make.
 Your Social Security benefit will be influenced by the age you are when you begin receiving those benefits.
-You may choose to begin receiving benefits as early as age 62 — earlier if you are disabled, or at age 60 if you are a widow or widower — or as late as age 70.
+You may choose to begin receiving benefits as early as age 62 — earlier if you are disabled, or at age 60 if you are a widow or widower.
 This decision generally determines the level of monthly income you receive over your lifetime.
 Social Security defines the age it expects you to retire with full benefits as your full retirement age (FRA).
 Depending on when you were born, your FRA is currently between age 66 and 67.

 Age to receive full benefits

 Also known as “normal retirement age,” full retirement age may include some months as well.
 If you were born on January 1, refer to the previous year.